Artemis: Trojan War

 Artemis may have been represented as a supporter of Troy because her brother Apollo was the patron god of the city, and she herself was widely worshipped in western Anatolia in historical times.
 Artemis plays a significant role in the war; like Leto and Apollo, Artemis took the side of the Trojans.
+In the Iliad, Artemis on her chariot with the golden reins, kills the daughter of Bellerophon.
+Bellorophone was a divine Greek hero who killed the monster Chimera.
 At the beginning of the Greek's journey to Troy, Artemis punished Agamemnon after he killed a sacred stag in a sacred grove and boasted that he was a better hunter than the goddess.

 When the Greek fleet was preparing at Aulis to depart for Troy to commence the Trojan War, Artemis becalmed the winds.
 The seer Calchas erroneously advised Agamemnon that the only way to appease Artemis was to sacrifice his daughter Iphigenia.
 In some version of the myth, Artemis then snatched Iphigenia from the altar and substituted a deer; in others, Artemis allowed Iphigenia to be sacrificed.
-In versions where Iphigenia survived, a number of different myths have been told about what happened after Artemis took her; either she was brought to Tauros and led the priests there, or she became Artemis' immortal companion.

-Aeneas was also helped by Artemis, Leto, and Apollo.
+In versions where Iphigenia survived, a number of different myths have been told about what happened after Artemis took her; either she was brought to Tauris and led the priests there, or she became Artemis's immortal companion.Aeneas was also helped by Artemis, Leto, and Apollo.
 Apollo found him wounded by Diomedes and lifted him to heaven.
 There, the three deities secretly healed him in a great chamber.

-During the theomachy, Artemis found herself standing opposite of Hera, on which a scholium to the Iliad wrote that they represent the moon versus the air around the earth.
+During the theomachy, Artemis found herself standing opposite of Hera, on which a scholium to the Iliad wrote that they represent the Moon versus the air around the Earth.
 Artemis chided her brother Apollo for not fighting Poseidon and told him never to brag again; Apollo did not answer her.
 An angry Hera berated Artemis for daring to fight her:

 How now art thou fain, thou bold and shameless thing, to stand forth against me?
 No easy foe I tell thee, am I, that thou shouldst vie with me in might, albeit thou bearest the bow, since it was against women that Zeus made thee a lion, and granted thee to slay whomsoever of them thou wilt.
 In good sooth it is better on the mountains to be slaying beasts and wild deer than to fight amain with those mightier than thou.
 Howbeit if thou wilt, learn thou of war, that thou mayest know full well how much mightier am I, seeing thou matchest thy strength with mine.

-Hera then grabbed Artemis' hands by the wrists, and holding her in place, beat her with her own bow.
-Crying, Artemis left her bow and arrows where they lay and ran to Olympus to cry at her father Zeus' knees, while her mother Leto picked up her bow and arrows and followed her weeping daughter.
+Hera then grabbed Artemis's hands by the wrists, and holding her in place, beat her with her own bow.
+Crying, Artemis left her bow and arrows where they lay and ran to Olympus to cry at her father Zeus's knees, while her mother Leto picked up her bow and arrows and followed her weeping daughter.